Schwapo/Unofficial-Odin-FAQ/docs/groups/nesting-groups.md

 ??? info "Group Paths"
-    Understanding Odin's group paths is the key to mastering nesting all groups in pretty much every combination imaginable.
-Odin uses group paths to decide how groups get nested because the order in which attributes are specified in C# is not guaranteed (see [Attribute Specification]).
-Let's begin by creating our first group/folder.
+    Understanding Odin's group paths are the key to mastering nesting all groups in pretty much every combination imaginable.
+Odin uses group paths to decide how groups get nested because the order in which attributes are specified in C# is not guaranteed and therefore can't reliably be used to group elements on its own (see [Attribute Specification]).

+    Let's begin by creating our first group.

     === "SomeMonoBehaviour.cs"
     ```CSharp